Chapter 11 Haig 121224

 keep the attack going all afternoon.
 They followed their usual tactic of

-the thirty-eight wounded were also among their ranks.
+thirty-eight wounded were also among their ranks.
 The First Infantry

 Division rarely fielded more than a hundred men in a company.
 With that

-information, it’s not hard to suppose that B company lost at least
+information, it’s not hard to suppose that "B" Company lost at least

 twenty five percent of its fighting strength, in a matter of moments.
-A

-on the enemy by the time A Company arrived.
-Still, it was a long hard
+devastating effect on the enemy by the time “A” Company arrived.
+Still,

-the sounds of that battle all afternoon.
+and I listened to the sounds of that battle all afternoon.

 So, there you have it.
-This is my personal after action
+This is my personal after action analysis

-could have gained a better understanding of our enemy.
-Maybe, more lives could have been
+have gained a better understanding of our enemy.

-saved.
-However, that's a lot of maybes and all water under the
+maybes and all water under the bridge now.

 The noise made by bombing and gunfire, coming from Haig's

-troubles three miles away was of very little concern for Milliron and
+troubles three miles away, was of very little concern for Milliron and

 me.
 He and I finished road guard duty that day and returned to our NDP

-the night, we had nothing better to do than hang out beside our holes
+to perform, we had nothing better to do than hang out beside our holes

 and wait for the night to close in around us.
 It would be over fifty

-years before I would realize what the Blue Spaders went through on
+years before I would realize what the Blue Spaders went through on this

-unorganized gruella forces and all the NVA troops were further up north,
+guerilla forces.
+We thought that all the NVA troops were further up north,

 more conscripts, AK-47 assault weapons, more RPGs and 122mm rockets, as

-well as antiaircraft machine guns.
-Oh yes, we knew that there was a very
+of, in the first place.
+Oh yes, I knew that there was a very

 This same day, Greg Murry, with A company of the 1/16th, was in